WilldooIT/Pentaho-reports-for-OpenERP/README.md

 A more detailed description of changes can be found on the [Pentaho Report for OpenERP wiki](https://github.com/WillowIT/Pentaho-reports-for-OpenERP/wiki/Significant-Changes "Pentaho Reports for OpenERP Wiki")

+* August 2015 - Remove need for special duplicated "Pentaho user" - a limitation has been introduced for object based reports with password encryption turned on - work-around in pipeline.
 * August 2015 - Testing with Pentaho version 5.4 - updated war file on Willow website.
 * April 2015 - Testing with Pentaho version 5.3 - updated war file on Willow website.
 * October 2014 - Support for Excel 2007 format output (xlsx).